TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/50 - Philippians/Philippians 2/Philippians 2.3.md

 ---

-[ doing] nothing through faction or through vainglory, but in lowliness of mind each counting other better than himself;
+doing nothing through rivalry or through conceit, but in humility, each counting others better than himself;